*Greetings, Delvers!*

 The Kryth are a race of humanoids bred to be servants of Illithid.
 Kryth are mutated humans infused with Illithid blood.
 Over the centuries, some Kryth have escaped their masters to propagate in the world abroad.
 They are reclusive and wary of others, even their own kind.

-Hairless, Kryth have rough gray skin that appears hard and dry.
+Mostly hairless, Kryth have rough gray skin that appears hard and dry.
 They have some horns that come off their temples and extend behind their heads, and their eyes are always a light red in color.

 Kryth Traits